 #2 Updated by Marc-Andre Lafortune about 3 years ago

 I'm having some problems running all tests, but here is what I've done so far.

 min_max_arity functions to get min and max number of (non-ignored) arguments of Proc/Lambdas/Methods.
 It would make the addition of Ruby methods

 Note that to know the maximum arity for most builtin methods would require an extensive refactoring.

 Proc#curry (again, except for most builtin methods).
 This uses both the first patch and the patches of issue #6089.

-#4 Updated by Marc-Andre Lafortune about 2 years ago
+#4 Updated by Marc-Andre Lafortune over 2 years ago

 - Status changed from Assigned to Closed